Trump Declares National Emergency Over Coronavirus

 President Trump declared a state of emergency in the U.S. on Friday afternoon over the growing coronavirus crisis in the country.
-Reading from prepared remarks at a press conference from the White House Rose Garden, Trump announced that he was declaring a national emergency, which he called “two very big words,” claiming the move would open up as much as $50 billion dollars to help states and localities respond to the outbreak.
+Reading from prepared remarks at a press conference from the White House Rose Garden, Trump announced that he was declaring a national emergency, which he called “two very big words,” noting the move would open up as much as $50 billion to help states and localities respond to the outbreak.
+The announcement prompted the Dow to surge by almost 2,000 points.

-He made a number of other announcements, mostly centered on what Vice President Mike Pence called an “extraordinary public-private partnership” to confront the outbreak and expand testing capacity.
+He made a number of other announcements, mostly centered on what Vice-President Mike Pence called an “extraordinary public-private partnership” to confront the outbreak and expand testing capacity.
 Trump called up a stream of American executives — who the president referred to as “celebrities in their own right” — to explain how they are working with the White House to help confront the crisis.
+There were only two doctors in the group.

 Watch a recording of the entire press conference